 Another form of a sprinkler system is a “dry pipe system”.
 These pipes are filled with compressed air instead of pressurized water.
 When the sprinkler head is triggered, the air is released from a valve.
 Once all of the air is released, the pressure in the pipe changes.
 This allows water to fill the system.
 These systems have a slower reaction time, but they release a larger amount of extremely pressurized water.
 Because of the cost and maintenance required for these systems, they are usually only used in conditions that specifically call for them.

 Sprinkler systems have been installed in commercial buildings for over 100 years.
 They have been so instrumental in preventing damage and death over the years that codes and regulations have been established to require them.
 Even though most fire deaths occur in residences, no precedent has been set for requiring systems in homes as of yet.

-    Since it is not legally required, most homeowners will not install these potentially lifesaving systems.
+Since it is not legally required, most homeowners will not install these potentially life-saving systems.
 Believe it or not, most people’s reasoning is aesthetic.
 People tend to think the sprinkler heads are an eyesore.
-Modern technology and advancement has done wonders for this.
+Modern technology and advancement have done wonders for this.
 You can now get sprinklers that rest flush with the ceiling.
-Not only could you minimize damage to your home or family, you may even get a decrease in your homes insurance premium.
+Not only could you minimize damage to your home or family, but you may also even get a decrease in your home’s insurance premium.
 It is definitely food for thought.